-Star Wars is one of Hollywood’s biggest movie franchises, and now Jon Favreau’s upcoming live-action series The Mandalorian is looking to become a streaming hit.
+Star Wars is one of Hollywood’s biggest movie franchises, and now Jon Favreau’s upcoming live-action series The Mandalorian is poised to become a streaming hit in its own right.
 The series for the Disney+ streaming service has been filling out its cast quickly, including officially naming its lead actor, Pedro Pascal.
 The latest cast additions include a familiar bounty hunter from the original trilogy, as well as a Breaking Bad villain, a famous Rocky foe, and one of the most critically acclaimed filmmakers of all time.

 Here’s everything we know about The Mandalorian so far.

-Gina Carano, the former mixed martial arts fighter who made a successful leap to the screen in Deadpool, Fast and Furious 6, and Haywire, has joined the series in a featured role.
+Nolte joins Gina Carano, the former mixed martial arts fighter who made a successful leap to the screen in Deadpool, Fast and Furious 6, and Haywire, who is also joining the series in a featured role.
 According to The Hollywood Reporter, details regarding her character in the show are still unknown.

-Just a few days before Carano joined The Mandalorian, Pedro Pascal was cast in the series’ lead role, confirming earlier rumors that he was one of several actors being considered for the show.
-According to Variety, Pascal has been officially offered the part and negotiations are now underway.
+Just a few days before Carano joined The Mandalorian, Pedro Pascal was cast in the series, confirming earlier rumors that he was one of several actors being considered for the show.
+Pascal has been officially cast in the show’s title role.

 Best known for playing Prince Oberyn Martell in Game of Thrones and Javier Peña in the Netflix series Narcos, Pascal also played supporting roles in Kingsman: The Golden Circle, The Equalizer 2, and The Great Wall.
 He’ll also appear in the upcoming Wonder Woman 1984, in addition to the Netflix action film Triple Frontier.

 On October 19, Favreau posted a photo of himself with Star Wars creator George Lucas on the set of The Mandalorian, which appears to be rolling along in its production quite smoothly these days.